Deep Joint Source-Channel Coding Over Cooperative Relay Networks: Numerical Experiments

-To start with, we perform an ablation study to evaluate the robustness of the DeepJSCC architecture with the CA module to test-SNR variations.
-The performance of the proposed DeepJSCC-PF scheme trained with varying SNR values $\gamma \in [2,8]$ dB is shown in Fig.~\ref{fig:fig_SA}.
-Note that DeepJSCC-AF and DF with CA modules are also robust to test-SNRs, but we provide the comparison only for PF due to page limit.
-Throughout the experiments, during both training and testing, we set $SNR_{sr} = 12$ dB.
-We then consider training the networks for fixed values of $SNR_{sd}$ = $SNR_{rd} = \gamma \in \{0, 3, 6\}$dB without the CA module.
-In the test phase, these models are evaluated with the same $SNR_{sr}$ and $\gamma \in [0,8]$ dB.
+Wefirst evaluate the robustness of the DeepJSCC architecture with the CA module to test SNR variations.
+The performance of the proposed DeepJSCC-PF scheme\footnote{We note that DeepJSCC-AF and DF with CA modules are also robust to test SNR variations, but we provide the results only for PF due to page limitations.} trained with varying SNR values $\gamma \in [2,8]$ dB is shown in Fig.~\ref{fig:fig_SA}.
+In both training and testing, we set $SNR_{sr} = 12$ dB.
+We then consider training the networks for fixed values of $SNR_{sd}$ = $SNR_{rd} = \gamma \in \{0, 3, 6\}$ dB without the CA module.
+In the test phase, these models are evaluated at $\gamma_{test} \in [0,8]$ dB.

-As can be seen from Fig.~\ref{fig:fig_SA}, with the CA module (i.e., the curves labeled with `adaptive with CA module'), the well-trained DeepJSCC model is robust to SNR variations in the test phase.
-Under a given test SNR, the PSNR performance achieved by the model with the CA module is comparable (and sometimes even better) than the one trained under the given test SNR.
+As can be seen from Fig.~\ref{fig:fig_SA}, with the CA module (i.e., the curve labeled with `adaptive with CA module'), the well-trained DeepJSCC model is robust to SNR variations in the test phase.
+Under a given test SNR, the PSNR performance achieved by the model with the CA module is comparable with the one trained under the given test SNR.
 We adopt CA modules in all the following simulations.